ember-learn/ember-blog/content/ember-released-6-4.md

 EmberData is the official data persistence library for Ember.js applications.

-EmberData 5.4 has been released with many updates that will be more extensively covered in a separate blog posts.
-A few of the more notable features are:
+EmberData 5.4 has been released with many updates that will be more extensively covered in a full stand alone blog post.

-- <insert feature>

 ---